 It’s one of the most common ways we show stress and boredom, by biting our nails.
 But be careful the next time you’re presenting at a big meeting or tapping your foot in the waiting room — nail biting can cause the front teeth to wear, chip or crack.
 It’s especially important for people who wear braces to avoid the habit, as the combined pressure of biting and braces can lead to root shortening.

 How to stop nail biting: When you’re ready to stop, we suggest trying to substitute one habit for another.
 Try squeezing a stress ball or popping a rubber band anytime you’re tempted to gnaw.
 Developing this new habit will keep your hands busy — and away from your mouth.

 We have a little saying for this one: tools, not teeth.
 Sure, sometimes you just really want to get into that bag and don’t have time to find the scissors — but using your teeth as a tool is a quick way to experience breaks, chips or excessive wear.
 Next time you’re tempted to use your chompers as scissors, pliers or a knife, take our advice… and just don’t.

 How to stop: Commit to using your teeth only to bite, speak and eat.
 You should also reconsider your organizational habits to make finding the correct tool easier when you need it.

 #3: Chewing ice

-One simple way to avoid tooth and gum injuries is to stop chewing on ice — another habit that can be difficult to break, especially in the hot South Daytona summer months.
+One simple way to avoid tooth and gum injuries is to stop chewing on ice — another habit that can be difficult to break, especially in the hot Port Orange summer months.
 But it shouldn’t come as a surprise that rock hard ice is a major tooth injurer, leading to breakage and wear.